vanHeemstraPublications/dev-to/articles/taste_of_protocol_series/taste-of-protocol-episode-01.md

     rest.post("/users", {"name": "John"})
 ```

 The dining room.
 We seat the `rest` object with an `HttpStrategy`, check that the kitchen is alive (`/health`), then — mid-service — swap to `HttpsStrategy` and check again.
 The second health check goes out encrypted.
-Then we `POST` a new user named `Willem` (almost certainly a developer who insisted on putting his own name in the example data).
+Then we `POST` a new user named `John` (almost certainly a developer who insisted on putting his own name in the example data).

 The strategy swap happens in one line.
 No subclassing `Rest`.
 No factory method.
 No configuration object.
 One line.
 New sous-chef.
 Service continues.